 They were slightly more centre-left in political orientation; went to similar jobs; worked in similar industries etc. They were also people who already interested in current affairs in Singapore in the first place.

 How could I then target the others outside of this bubble I was living in?
 What about the regular auntie and uncle who were apathetic about sociopolitical issues?
 Or, the student who only grew up with one version of the Singapore story?

-I focused on house visits.
-Almost every week, i would go on House Visits to engage residents, understand their viewpoints, pain points, fears and engage accordingly.
+House visits was one of the best ways.
+Almost every week, I would go on House Visits to engage residents, understand their viewpoints, pain points, fears and engage accordingly.
 To better understand youths, I tried to engage with them face to face via policy forums and our monthly youth hangouts program.

 From these insights, I began to re-pivot myself to focus more on issues that impacted people’s lives directly such as bread and butter issues.

 5) I changed the way I dress

 For those who have been following me since my younger days, you would recall that earlier in my blogging life, I dressed rather differently.

 Not that there was anything wrong with it, I was just being a millennial lady in the early 20s – shorts/skirt above knee level; tank tops etc.